 Whistleblower claims are very common.
 In fact, according to the United States Department of Justice, of the $2.2 billion recovered by the federal government in 2021, $1.6 billion involved whistleblower claims.

-Do You Need Sacramento Whistleblower Attorneys?
+Do You Need a Sacramento Whistleblower Attorney?

 Strictly speaking, there is no legal requirement that you retain the assistance of a whistleblower lawyer.
 However, whistleblower cases often involve a variety of complicated issues that make it best to consult with an attorney early on in the process.
 For example, whistleblower attorneys can help you contextualize your employer’s actions under the current state of the law to determine if they were, in fact, illegal.
 Lawyers also help with collecting all the documents you need to substantiate the illegal conduct and also assist in presenting your claim to the government.